vasndhara/Terraform-/README.md

 tables, and an EC2 instance in the public subnet using Terraform.
 The Jenkins pipeline will

-automate the Terraform workflow from iniƟalizaƟon to applying changes.
+automate the Terraform workflow from initialization to applying changes.